Jay Kerttula: Early life

 Jalmar Kerttula, commonly known as "Jay", was born in Milwaukee, Wisconsin, on April 6, 1928, the son of Finnish immigrants.
 In 1935 the family relocated to the Matanuska Valley Colony, a New Deal agricultural resettlement program, located Northeast of Anchorage.

 Kerttula graduated from Palmer High School and went on to study at the University of Alaska and the University of Washington.
 Following his graduation Kerttula became the manager of a dairy cooperative.
 He also worked as a real estate developer in the Matanuska Valley.

 In 1955, Kerttula married Helen Joyce Campbell, known as Joyce, who helped manage his office and campaigns throughout his political career.
 She died in 2015.
 Their oldest daughter, Beth Kerttula, was a state representative from Juneau for 15 years, until she left to take a fellowship at Stanford University and from there took a post with the Obama administration.

 Political career

 Kerttula was first elected to the Alaska House of Representatives in 1960, representing the city of Palmer in the state capital serving from 1961 to 1963.
 He ran for election again in 1964 and returned to office for four consecutive terms, 1965 to 1973.
 He was chosen at the organizational meeting for the body's 1969 session by his Democratic party peers to serve as the Speaker of the Alaska House of Representatives from 1969 to 1970.
 In 1972 he was elected to the state senate, serving from 1973 to 1995, and was the Alaska Senate President (1981–1984).

 Legacy

 Matanuska-Susitna College has a Jalmar Kerttula Building (called the JKB) named for him.
 It is where most of the English, computer network support, and biology classes are held.
 It also houses the academic affairs office, director's office, marketing, student government office, and bookstore.

+Kerttula Hall is named after him at the Matanuska Experiment Farm and Extension Center in Palmer, AK, which is part of the University of Alaska Fairbanks.